TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 Will use [DOMPurify](client-docs/readme#_1-dompurify-sanitises-html-to-ensure-safety-and-security) if that library has been loaded.

 Directly calls `_ui.replaceSlotMarkdown` from the `ui.js` library.

+### `returnElementId(el)` - Return elements existing ID or, add a new unique id to the element and return it :id=returnElementId

+Returns the element's existing ID.
+Or, if not present, attempts to create a page unique id from the name attribute or the attribute type.
+The last 2 will use a page-unique number to enforce uniqueness.

 ### `sanitiseHTML(htmlText)` - Ensures that input HTML text is safe :id=sanitiseHTML